 This book is a pretty quick read that I listened to it via an audiobook on Libro.fm.
 It can offer and reinforce insights about how we use charitable organizations and social entrepreneurship to solve global problems like those caused by climate change.

 Genre Adult Non-Fiction | Pages 240 | Length 4 hours 44 minutes

 Note from the Editor: We’ve included affiliate links to some of the products used in this project.
 If you purchase through one of these links, Honestly Modern earns a small commission that has no impact on your purchase price.

 Overconsumption is one of the key contributors to the climate crisis.
 With a focus on eco-friendly living, reducing consumption is an important principle of our content.
 We encourage you to use supplies you already have on hand, borrow tools or materials from friends, and shop secondhand when possible.
-We love Buy Nothing groups for lending requests, and we have a full guide on all things secondhand shopping.
+We love Buy Nothing groups for lending requests, shared a bunch of ways to get sustainable craft supplies, and we have a full guide on all things secondhand shopping.

 For ease of knowing which products to use in tutorials, we have included affiliate links to specific product recommendations.
 Despite a preference to support other retailers besides Amazon, we do include links to Amazon products at times when other links are not reasonable or useful for readers.
 Sustainability requires finding a balance that works and is sustainable itself.
 Gather supplies in the way that is most accessible to you.

 As you set out to complete your project, we encourage you to remember the many R’s of sustainable living like reuse, reduce, recycle, repair, and more.